Quantcast

 Germany

 Hitchhiking through Argentina and Chile 6 years ago first inspired me to travel by bike.
 Meeting so many long-distance cyclists and listening to their stories I just couldn't help it but buy a bike for my own adventures.
 And once you start travelling by bike, you can never go back.
 The freedom it gives you, not having to wait for a bus but just hop on the bike, the perfect pace at which you move through the environment, fast enough to cover some distance, but slow enough to see everything, interacting with the locals whenever you like, occasionally stopping for delicious local meals, and in the evening, finding the most beautiful campspot for setting up the tent, it's unique.
 Not to forget just feeling good moving in the fresh air all day.
 Since I fell in love with bikepacking, I spend a couple of months every year on self-supported bikepacking trips.
 The Alps, Eastern Europe, Dolomites, Italy, and most recently I spent 6 months cycling all the way through Mexico from North to South.
 Before I started working with TDA, I guided MTB tours crossing the Alps, and, combining my degree in Psychology with my passion for the outdoors, I took troubled kids for month-long hiking trips through the German forests.
 I am convinced that being outside in nature, especially in combination with sports is the best way to stay healthy, both physically and mentally.
 Being confronted with and testing and overcoming your own limits each day inevitably leads you to become stronger.
 Share this experience with a like-minded, adventurous community like you meet with TDA, and the positive outcomes double.
-I'm already excited for this next TDA trip and curious to meet all the riders and crew :) Hasta luego!
+I'm super excited for this next trip and curious to meet everyone!
+Hasta luego!

 right arrow